Belsomra (Suvorexant)

 Primary Uses

-Belsomra is used to treat insomnia, which includes problems falling asleep and/or staying asleep.
+Belsomra is primarily used to treat insomnia, which includes difficulties in falling asleep and/or staying asleep.

 How It Works